-In regard to the letter that Historic Salem submitted; This is significant now as the neighborhood has been added to the National Register.
+Is addressing the letter that Historic Salem submitted as a matter of public comment.
+This is significant now as the neighborhood has been added to the National Register.
 Acknowledges the public process is the reason why this got to this point.
 Question of density: we appreciate the work staff did and the context of the density.
 It is a similar density to other multifamily projects.
 Support prohibition of PUDs.
 This neighborhood would be benefit being a Local Historic District or Local Conservation District.

-Christine Madore, 20 Federal Street - Great job by Amanda, who has made this effort in community engagement.
+Christine Madore, 20 Federal Street

+Glad to see this presented.
+Commends Amanda, who has made this effort in community engagement.
 And Chris from MAPC has absorbed all the information and processed it in a digestible way.
 Grateful for all the work.
 This reflects what the neighborhood wants - walkable, less auto-oriented.
 The overlay will help us preserve the neighborhood.
 Hopes everyone will support this.
 Don't listen to the fear-mongering statements you might get.
 I was also surprised that most of the properties on the corridor were 18-20 units per acre, but it's the 2-3 families that we all love.
 Clipper Ship Inn property - glad there will be site plan review for this.
 If this property turns over, the scale of the parcel should be in cut into smaller blocks so that there isn't one massive building on that one parcel.
-Don't let perfection overshadow the good.
-Please support this.

-Elena Eimert: Mentions received written comments from Emily and Flora's organizations, and they are available for the public to review in the Public SharePoint folder.
+Elena Eimert: Wanted to mention that we received written comments from Emily and Flora's organizations, and they are available for the public to review in the Public SharePoint folder.